 Early diagnosis and treatment of separation anxiety disorder is the best way to prevent future problems with school, work, and social relationships.

-To diagnose separation anxiety disorder, Dr. Messina performs a comprehensive psychological evaluation.
-Then, he recommends the best course of treatment for your child’s specific condition.
+To diagnose separation anxiety disorder, the providers perform a comprehensive psychological evaluation.
+Then, they recommends the best course of treatment for your child’s specific condition.

 CBT teaches your child how to confront and control their fears about separation.
 This type of therapy also teaches the child’s parents and other caregivers how to effectively support and encourage their independence.

-To learn more about how CBT can help your child overcome separation anxiety disorder, call the office of Dr. Michael Messina or book an appointment online today.
+To learn more about how CBT can help your child overcome separation anxiety disorder, call the office of Dr. Messina & Associates or book an appointment online today.